 Postdoctoral Research Scientist position open for July 2022

-I am looking for a post doc to work on projects applying cutting edge methods in statistics and machine learning to solve scientific problems emerging from genetics, using modern large-scale genomics data such as single-cell sequencing data.
-We are looking for highly motivated individuals with a strong background in statistical methodology/theory, and a genuine interest in the science and data-driven research.
-The successful candidate must have (1) a Ph.D. in statistics, biostatistics, computational biology, computer science or other related quantitative field, (2) strong computing skills, (3) good communication skills.
-Interested candidates should send an email inquiry.
+This is a two year postdoctoral position in Professor Kathryn Roeder's research group, co-directed by Professor Jing Lei.
+The successful candidate will apply cutting edge methods in statistics and machine learning to solve scientific problems emerging from genetics, using modern large-scale genomics data such as single-cell sequencing data.
+We are looking for highly motivated individuals with a strong background in statistical methodology, and a genuine interest in science and data-driven research.

 Applicants must have (1) a Ph.D. in statistics, biostatistics, computational biology, computer science or other related quantitative field, (2) strong computing skills, (3) good communication skills.
 Apply at apply.interfolio.com/100233.

 |Computational Biology Department|